 Prior to entering private practice, Mr. Seltzer served as a Pension Benefit Advisor to the U.S. Department of Labor.

-Represented First Interstate BancSystem, Inc. in its $589 million acquisition of Cascade Bancorp.
+- First Interstate BancSystem, Inc., Billings, MT, in multiple acquisitions, including its $587.5 million acquisition of Cascade Bancorp.

-Represented Kearny Financial Corp. in its conversion from a mutual holding company to a stock holding company and concurrent $717 million public offering of common stock.
+- Kearny Financial Corp. in its conversion from a mutual holding company to a stock holding company and concurrent $717.0 million public offering of common stock.